 Emily Burton, Founder/Teacher

-I am an anusara-inspired yoga teacher with over 15 years experience.
+I am an anusara-inspired yoga teacher with over 17 years experience teaching full-time.
 After living in Los Angeles for many years, I followed my heart and relocated to Northern California.
 Over the years I have had the pleasure of leading teacher trainings, teaching at festivals, facilitating retreats and workshops, and most recently adding the online platform for The Yoga Dive.
 But, it was always my dream to own a yoga studio-to have a physical space.
 With Laura Brownell’s help- we were able to open The Yoga Dive in Nevada City- and oh what an adventure it’s been!

 Laura West-Brownell, Emotional and Technical Support / Founder